lego/safe-machine/README.md

 # > :this_puppy_isnt_old_enough

-#
-# We can create a linear transition
+# You can create a series of transitions, and run them all
 defmodule Animal do
   deftransition(%Animal{state: :dog} = animal, to: :wolf)
 end